GGAlanSmithee/learning-intel-x86-assembly/README.md

 The isolated header can be found in the first example, [001_header](001_header/001_header.md).

+I will be adding a markdown file for each example, but this is more as a way for me to solidify what I am learning then something worth reading.
+Feel free to look through them though.

 ## DISCLAIMER

 _This repository serves as a learning experience for me and will contain errors, missconceptions, misinformation, unoptimized code etc. Feel free to create an issue, PR or discussion with improvements._